The Will To Perform: Liberation Day Fallout, Part II

 *

-By the afternoon, life became farcical, a blur with constant misreporting on X and newswires about 104% additional tariffs going into effect, with no response from China… a quote of a quote of a quote… everyone hit it one way, and the headlines rehashed it a different way; time zones all mixed up… going into effect Wednesday 9th at midnight, but—whats this Spoo doing man?!
-Leavitt comes on fifteen minutes later or so… bullshit denial, man!Cue the next pain: a huge blip on the U.S. 3-Year Note auction.
-Whens the last time this happened!
+By afternoon, life became farcical, a blur with constant misreporting on X and newswires about 104% additional tariffs going into effect, with no response from China… a quote of a quote of a quote… everyone hit it one way, and the headlines rehashed it differently; time zones mixed up… going into effect Wednesday 9th at midnight, but—whats this Spoo doing man?!
+Leavitt comes on fifteen minutes later or so… bullshit denial, man!
+Cue the next pain: a huge blip on the U.S. 3-Year Note auction.
+When’s the last time this happened!
 Now of all times, on a low bid-cover!
 V-shape!
 Cue more foot stomping and venom.
 The market spills and begs by 7.30p.m… look at the Schatz, Look at the Schatz; whats going on!
 No one knows.

 Such as the S&P’s Market on Close (MOC).
 Some got it, and some got caught: on a melting day, when does this ever happen?
 When does this ever happen!?
 Cue a floor rumble.
 What’s next?
 Waiting for Trump to speak at 8 p.m.
 London time, just in case.
 But now: Where is he?
 Why is he never on time?
 9 p.m. grinds on.
-Trump then talks factories and coal, and blasts the Democrats—but nothing on China?
+Trump talks factories and coal, and blasts the Democrats—but nothing on China?
 Tariffs?
 The trading floor music continues: Just shut up, man!
 On… and on… and on.
 Just say the word!
 Just say it!
 Say China!
 But no such words were dispensed.

 Read The Next Part!